 While ethical hackers often use the same techniques and hacking tools to test and penetrate systems as their criminal counterparts, they do so to document vulnerabilities and provide system owners with advice on how to fix them, rather than taking advantage of the weaknesses.
 An ethical hacker is often called a "white hat" hacker because they learn ethical hacking to help rather than attack organizations.

 Education in ethical hacking allows "white hat" hackers to evaluate the security of a system or network's infrastructure.
 It involves identifying and attempting to exploit any weaknesses to conclude if the potential for unauthorized access or other malicious or criminal activities exists.
 Weaknesses are often found in improper or poor system configuration, unknown and known computing or hardware flaws, and operational process weaknesses or technical countermeasures.

 By taking the best ethical hacking courses, security professionals in the industry are able to identify and overcome these vulnerabilities and provide system owners with solutions, security, and peace of mind.

 What Jobs Are Available for Ethical Hackers?

-How Do I Obtain An Ethical Hacking Certification?
+How Do I Become A Certified Ethical Hacker?

-Complete this course and earn a Penetration Testing and Ethical Hacking Certificate of Completion
+Complete this entire course to earn a Penetration Testing and Ethical Hacking Certificate of Completion